brunokoga/Montevideo/ultimateEquipment_dir/magicArmsAndArmor/weaponSpecialAbilities.md

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [phantasmal killer](spell_dir/phantasmalKiller#_phantasmal-killer)_
+Craft Magic Arms and Armor, _ [phantasmal killer](spells/phantasmalKiller#_phantasmal-killer)_

 Merciful

 **Price** +1 bonus; **Aura** faint conjuration; **CL** 5th; **Weight** —

 A _merciful_ weapon deals an extra 1d6 points of damage, but all damage it deals is nonlethal damage.
-On command, the weapon suppresses this ability until told to resume it (allowing it to deal lethal damage, but without any bonus damage from this ability.
+On command, the weapon suppresses this ability until told to resume it (allowing it to deal lethal damage, but without any bonus damage from this ability).

 Construction Requirements

 **Cost** +1 bonus

-Craft Magic Arms and Armor, _ [cure light wounds](spell_dir/cureLightWounds#_cure-light-wounds_
+Craft Magic Arms and Armor, _ [cure light wounds](spell_dir/cureLightWounds#_cure-light-wounds)_

 Mighty Cleaving